MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 - Enabled with `spark.memory.offHeap.enabled=true`
 - Size configured with `spark.memory.offHeap.size`

-## Unified Memory Management
+## The unified memory manager

 Since Spark 1.6, the platform uses **Unified Memory Management**, which replaced the older Static Memory Management model.
-This unified approach dynamically shares memory between execution and storage, making it more flexible and efficient.
+This is a pretty big deal, so let's talk about why it matters.

-### Evolution from Static Memory Manager
+### The old way: Static Memory Manager

-Before Spark 1.6, memory management was handled by **StaticMemoryManager**, which had significant limitations:
+Before Spark 1.6, memory management was handled by **StaticMemoryManager**, and it had some serious limitations:

 - Storage and execution memory had **fixed sizes** defined at startup
 - **No dynamic borrowing** between regions
-- Often led to **inefficient memory utilization** (one region starved while another had plenty of free space)
+- Often led to **inefficient memory utilization** (one region starving while another had plenty of free space)
 - Required **manual tuning** of separate parameters for different workloads

-The **UnifiedMemoryManager** addresses these issues through dynamic memory sharing.
-While you can still enable the legacy mode with `spark.memory.useLegacyMode=true`, this is **strongly discouraged** and exists only for backward compatibility.
+The **UnifiedMemoryManager** fixes these issues through dynamic memory sharing.
+While you can still enable the legacy mode with `spark.memory.useLegacyMode=true`, this is **strongly discouraged**.
+It only exists for backward compatibility and you really shouldn't use it.

-### Memory Regions Breakdown
+### How memory is actually divided

-After accounting for memory overhead, the executor memory is divided into several regions:
+After accounting for memory overhead, the executor memory is divided into several regions.
+Let's see how:

 <pre class="mermaid">
 graph TB